durwood/whoLetTheGoatsOut/README.md

 x 11.
 When bomb exposed and board is revealed, reveal ONLY unmarked bombs,
       leaving unrevealed squares unrevealed. x 12.
 Highlight bomb which caused you to lose.
-Reverse display maybe?
-  13. Clicking on marked cell does nothing.
+Reverse display maybe? x 13.
+Clicking on marked cell does nothing.
 Must unmark to reveal.